Detector signal characterization with a Bayesian network in XENONnT: Event selection using the NBC scores

 \section{Event selection using the NBC scores}

 In this section we describe the application of signal characterization in event selection based on NBC scores to the XENONnT SR0 ER dataset.

 Most recorded signals in a dark matter detector science run, as in XENONnT’s SR0 campaign, are not derived from single-scatter recoil interactions in the fiducial volume.
 They are primarily due to mislabeled detector signals, detector signals from interactions in the gas which are misplaced within the fiducial volume, multiple detector signals which are merged together in processing, and detector signals grouped from lone hits from multiple PMTs, such as dark counts.
-These signals can contribute to events that are defined as being outside of the ER region of interest (ROI).
+These signals can contribute to events that are defined as being outside of the ER ROI.
 Conversely, events within the ER ROI are defined as single-scatter ER events within the energy range of interest and occurring within the fiducial volume.

 Because the NBC was trained on S1 and S2 signals generated from ER interactions within the fiducial volume, events outside of the ER ROI, relative to ER events within the ROI, will have neither strongly S1-like or S2-like NBC scores for their S1 and S2 signals, respectively.
 The NBC score is a single metric that represents the characteristic of the full waveform shape.
-Given this feature of the NBC scores, we evaluated their ability to be used in place of several low-dimensional quality selection parameters that were used in the SR0 analysis in XENONnT as signal quality selection criteria~\cite{Aprile:2022vux}.
+Given this feature of the NBC scores, we evaluated their ability to be used in place of several low-dimensional quality selection parameters that were used in the SR0 analysis in XENONnT as \mbox{signal-quality} selection criteria~\cite{Aprile:2022vux}.

 We calculated the efficiency of applying the NBC scores to select ER events and the effectiveness of removing events outside the ER ROI using calibration data from $^{220}$Rn and $^{37}$Ar injections in XENONnT.
-The $^{220}$Rn decay chain produces $^{212}$Pb, a uniform $\beta$-emitting source of ER events across the [1-140]~keV energy region in this analysis.
-The $^{220}$Rn data was used to define signal selection efficiency across the ER energy spectrum~\cite{PhysRevD.95.072008}. $^{37}$Ar decays by electron capture into $^{37}$Cl, producing an electron vacancy in either the K, L, or M-shell.
-In particular, the K-shell vacancy (90.2\% branching ratio) being filled by an electron rearrangement deposits a total energy of 2.82~keV~\cite{Boulton_2017}, which was useful in this study for calibrating ER event acceptance near the threshold of detection with high statistics and minimal contamination.
+The $^{220}$Rn decay chain produces $^{212}$Pb, a uniform $\beta$-emitting source of ER events across the \mbox{[1-140]-keV} energy region in this analysis.
+The $^{220}$Rn data were used to define signal selection efficiency across the ER energy spectrum~\cite{PhysRevD.95.072008}. $^{37}$Ar decays by electron capture into $^{37}$Cl, producing an electron vacancy in either the \textit{K}, \textit{L}, or \textit{M} shell.
+In particular, the \textit{K}-shell vacancy (90.2\% branching ratio) being filled by an electron rearrangement deposits a total energy of 2.82~keV~\cite{Boulton_2017}, which was useful in this study for calibrating ER event acceptance near the threshold of detection with high statistics and minimal contamination.